-“Our marketing has not been about sex at all, it has been about the discovery of a book that everyone is talking about,” said Laurence Festal, deputy marketing director at Cornerstone Publishing, a part of Random House.
+“Our marketing has not been about sex at all, it has been about the discovery of a book that everyone is talking about,” Laurence Festal, deputy marketing director at Cornerstone Publishing, told MarketingWeek.co.

-The publishers have focused on promoting the novel as a recommendation from millions of fellow readers since that is often the way that consumers select books.
-The most effective way to build word-of-mouth is through social media, and the publishers have wisely leveraged digital marketing with great success.
+How did they build buzz?
+First, the publishers focused on promoting the novel as a recommendation from millions of fellow readers since that is often the way that consumers select books.

-As a result of this research, they created a fan hub on Facebook where book lovers could share their views and publishers could join in on their conversations with exclusive information about the novel.
-Interestingly, 44 percent of Facebook followers actually comment whenever the publishers post an update.
-Publishers also relied on Twitter as a place where book advocates and influencers could spread the positive word of mouth about the trilogy.
+As a result of this research, the marketers created a fan hub on Facebook where book lovers could share their views and publishers could join in on their conversations with exclusive information about the novel.
+Interestingly, 44 percent of Facebook followers actually commented whenever the publishers posted an update.
+The publishers also relied on Twitter as a place where book advocates and influencers could spread the positive word-of-mouth about the trilogy.